 How to decline an inheritance and its consequences

 When declining an inheritance the beneficiary gives up their legal or bequeathed right to the inherited property.
 This means the beneficiary is no longer a shareholder in the decedent’s estate.
-When a beneficiary declines inheritance, their own heirs substitute the original beneficiary (and become contingent beneficiaries) as if the beneficiary were deceased.
+A beneficiary becomes a shareholder in a decedent’s estate either via a will that names them as universal successor to to title (a universal will) i.e. they are bequeathed all the testator’s assets or a fraction of them thereof, or, if the decedent dies intestate, via intestacy laws that are called just inheritance laws in Finland.
+When a beneficiary declines inheritance, their own heirs substitute the original beneficiary (and become contingent beneficiaries) as if the original beneficiary were themselves deceased.

 How to Decline an Inheritance?